nkosinathimagagula/LearnIt/README.md

 Here are some of the projects you'll find in this repository:

 - **Networking with C#:** I use this project to learn about C#'s networking capabilities.
+- **AWS CDK:** I use this project to learn to provision cloud application resources using AWS CDK.